-Someone who has built their life coaching business around helping people find a life after depression may talk openly about their own mental health experiences but that doesn’t mean you have to.
+Someone who has built their life-coaching business around helping people thrive after depression may talk openly about their own mental health experiences but that doesn’t mean you have to.
 A dog walker might feature their own doggy trials and tribulations on social media but it’s probably not the right thing to share with your training audience.

 Similarly, don’t feel you have to post pictures of your breakfast or latest holiday on Instagram to be authentic to your clients.
 These kinds of posts have little value.

 Instead, think about how you can be authentic in what you do share as an experienced trainer.
 Tell people why you do what you do and why it makes a difference to your clients.
 Provide information that’s relevant and actionable, share links to information that you genuinely know will help your clients, use images that resonate with your audience.

 Before you post a blog, advert, or social media post, ask yourself if you’re happy for the content to be ‘out there’ forever.
 Does it feel right?
 Does it reflect who you are?
 Is it truthful?

 If the answers are ‘yes’ then you’re building authenticity into your marketing and, with it, you are growing your reputation and value to potential clients.